Switzerland–United States relations: Diplomatic relations

 Diplomatic relations were established in 1853 by the U.S. and in 1868 by Switzerland.
 The first diplomatic representation of the U.S. was established in Basel in 1853.

 The U.S. Embassy in Switzerland is in Bern.
 The U.S. Mission to the European Office of the United Nations and other International Organizations, the U.S. Mission to the WTO, and the U.S. Delegation to the Conference on Disarmament are in Geneva.
-America Centers and Consular Agencies are also maintained in Zurich and Geneva.
+America Centers and Consular Agencies are also maintained in Zürich and Geneva.
 The U.S. ambassador to Switzerland is also accredited to Liechtenstein.

 The relations entered a tense phase during the World Jewish Congress lawsuit against Swiss banks starting in 1995.

 The American government supported the heirs of the Holocaust victims and the Swiss had to re-evaluate the role of Switzerland during World War II.

 One of the steps taken was the publication of the names of the owners of dormant accounts in Swiss banks, with the surprise result that Renee May, deceased in 1970 and the mother of then American ambassador Madeleine Kunin was among the names.

 As of January 2021, the U.S. ambassador to Switzerland is temporarily being held by Eva Weigold Schultz, and as of August 2019, the Swiss ambassador to the U.S. is Jacques Pitteloud.

 Moreover, Switzerland acts as the protecting power for relations and interests between the U.S. and Iran as the United States severed relations with Iran in 1980, during the Iranian Revolution and the Iran Hostage Crisis.
 Between 1963 and 2015, Switzerland acted as the protecting power between Cuba and the United States, until the embassies were re-established in Havana and Washington, D.C.

-Switzerland has an embassy in Washington, D.C. and maintains consulates-general in Atlanta, Boston, Chicago, Los Angeles, New York and San Francisco.
+Switzerland has an embassy in Washington, D.C., and maintains consulates-general in Atlanta, Chicago, New York and San Francisco and has a consulate in Boston.

-At one point the Consulate-General of Switzerland in Houston resided in Suite 1040 of Two Allen Center; the mission closed in 2006.

 On 29 March 2021, Swiss Ambassador to the U.S. Jacques Pitteloud was attacked by an unknown intruder at his residence on Cathedral Drive Northwest (attached to the embassy).

 Switzerland was the country that hosted the 2021 Russia–United States summit, in Geneva.